-Twitter ads are subtle because they are simply a promoted version of the content that already exists.
-Alternately, other social media advertising platforms, such as Facebook, allow you to produce completely separate content for promotion.
+As an advertising platform, Twitter is popular because the ads are designed to be more subtle.
+An ad on Twitter is simply a promoted version of the content that already exists.
+Alternately, other social media advertising platforms, such as Facebook, allow users to produce completely separate content for promotion.

 Let’s create an example Twitter ad campaign together.

 The next screen will take you to the Twitter Ads homepage.
 Front and center, you will see a button that reads "Create an ad."
 Click on it to move forward.

 From here, you are prompted with two options:

 Based on the description, choose the one you feel best fits your needs.
 As mentioned previously, the Promote Mode option is for brands that want Twitter to do all of the heavy lifting and promote your content for you.
 For this walkthrough, we will choose "Twitter Ads" as an example.

 Next, you must choose an overarching objective to guide this specific campaign.
 These objectives are designed to help you reach a certain goal by zeroing in on exactly what you wish to accomplish.

 To help further guide your decision, the objectives are grouped by the 3 phases of the marketing funnel: awareness, consideration, and conversion.

 Here is the full list of possible objectives:

 For this example, we’re going to select tweet engagements.